Rodger Kamenetz: Jewish-Buddhist dialogue

 The Jew in the Lotus inspired a PBS documentary of the same name produced and directed by Laurel Chiten, released theatrically in New York, Los Angeles and Boston, and subsequently on Independent Lens on September 1, 1999.
+"The Jew in the Lotus" was named by Moment Magazine as one of the top 50 Jewish books of the past 50 years.